fwilde/pyintro/README.md

 ### Option 3: Use JupterHub remotely from home or anywhere else

-**If you are not connected to eduroam or in the university intranet** because you're working from home, you have to install and setup a VPN client.
-Follow [these](https://rz.uni-greifswald.de/en/services/technical-infrastructure/vpn/) instructions to install and setup the VPN client for the university of Greifswald  before you can use the JupyterHub in the university cloud.
+**If you are not connected to eduroam - or - if you're working from home**, you have to install and setup a VPN client.
+Follow [these](https://rz.uni-greifswald.de/en/services/technical-infrastructure/vpn/) instructions to install and setup the VPN client for the university of Greifswald  before you can use the JupyterHub in the university cloud. **In any case you need the university login credentials to have VPN access to the university intranet.**

 ### Download the course materials